MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 5. Continue through the setup using the default values for the remaining options.

-   Dynamics 365 will automatically create SharePoint folders for the Dynamics 365 entities.
-Close the window when complete.
+   Dynamics 365 will automatically create SharePoint folders for the Dynamics 365 Sales entities.

+6. Close the window when you're done.

 ### Grant SharePoint permission